RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 		return fs

-A similar model for an allotetraploid (which also includes a divergence period between the two diploid progenitors) is defined in `dadi.Polyploidy.allo_demographics.two_epoch` and is writted as:
+A similar model for an allotetraploid (which also includes a divergence period between the two diploid progenitors) could be specified as:

-	def two_epoch(params, ns, pts):
+	def two_epoch_allotetraploid(params, ns, pts):

     	T_div, T_WGD, nu = params
     	xx = Numerics.default_grid(pts)